Vocod3r/limit-order-book-price-predictor-/README.md

-# Limit Order Book Auction Simulator
+# Full Scale ERP Pipeline for A Limit Order Book Auction Simulator

 A research implementation of a **Limit Order Book (LOB) auction simulator** built around **Queue Imbalance theory** for short-term price movement prediction and integrated with an ERP-style auction execution workflow.